-This issue of Sidley’s Hong Kong Regulatory Newsletter discusses important regulatory and enforcement developments affecting entities that conduct regulated activities or trade securities in Hong Kong.
+This issue of Sidley’s Hong Kong Regulatory Newsletter discusses important regulatory and enforcement developments affecting entities that conduct regulated activities or trade securities in Hong Kong, with a special focus on those affecting the asset management sector.

 Sidley Austin LLP provides this information as a service to clients and other friends for educational purposes only.
 It should not be construed or relied on as legal advice or to create a lawyer-client relationship.